Ellenton massacre: Background

 Aiken County, South Carolina was established in 1871, during the Reconstruction era.
-In 1875 its population of adult white males was 2,494 and that of adult black males was about 1,000 more.
+In 1875 its population of white, adult males was 2,494 and that of black, adult males was about 1,000 more.
 In their drive to take back political and social power in the state, white Democrats used intimidation and outright violence in the following years to discourage freedmen from voting.
 During the election of 1876 at the end of Reconstruction, several armed conflicts took place in Aiken County and nearby areas of South Carolina prior to the election (Hamburg massacre).
 The Piedmont, with counties split narrowly between the races, broke out into violence, as had happened at previous elections.
 White paramilitary groups, related to the thousands of men in rifle clubs, formed chapters of Red Shirts and worked to disrupt black Republican organizing, voting, and other political activities.